terop/env-logger/README.md

 [![CircleCI](https://circleci.com/gh/terop/env-logger/tree/master.svg?style=svg)](https://circleci.com/gh/terop/env-logger/tree/master)

-The env-logger is a simple data logger for collecting various physical environment data, such as, temperature and brightness.
+The env-logger is a data logger and visualisation Web application for collecting and displaying various physical environment data, such as, temperature and brightness.

 ## Prerequisites